nrsc/nphys/README.md

 Import functions focus on building a single .rda file for each piece of data added to the project.
 You can name that rda file whatever you like.
-I generally save the slice or patch code (),
+I generally save the slice or patch code ()

 ## the rda file

-The rda file is what allows you to loop over large datasets and be able to address multiple factors (i.e Baseline data, stimulus data, various channels etc.).
+The rda file is the core of each experiement and contains all the necessary information and metadata for running project scripts.
+You can name your rda whatever you’d like, but you must update your what allows you to loop over large datasets and be able to address multiple factors (i.e Baseline data, stimulus data, various channels etc.).
 It purpose is to generate workable dataset for your projects to easily read and apply functions to. \> Patterns allow for pathways for analysis to develop.

 This .rda file includes a workding directory that is relative to the dir project folder.